 Sell Directly From Your Landing Page

 The ability to sell products directly from your landing page is precious.
-It cuts costs down since there’s no need to build a separate website where your landing page would redirect leads.
-It makes the process of selling goods and services much more convenient.
+It cuts costs down since there’s no need to build a separate website that your landing page redirects to.
+It makes the process of selling goods and services far more convenient.

 The Unbounce Pros

 A Ton of Integrations

 One considerable advantage of Unbounce is the many integrations.
 More than 100 apps can help you extend Unbounce and reap the benefits of using some more advanced functionalities.
 Integromat and Zapier are also part of this list.